svolmer/NDiagnostics/README.md

 Average processing time per message.

 ### Sample Meters
-Differential meters measure the difference between values at the beginning and the end of a given time frame.
+Sample meters measure the occurrence of events per time frame.
 Any value can be obtained from two measurements at different points in time.

 ### SampleRate
 #### Description
-Measures the rate of items per time frame.
+Measures the rate of occurrences of events per time frame.
 Substitutes performance counters of type `SampleCounter`, `RateOfCountsPerSecond32`, `RateOfCountsPerSecond64`.
 #### Interface
 ~~~c#
 public interface ISampleRate : IMeter